LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/June/Week-of-june-17th.md

 Offsite engagements were available for web chat only until now, and will now be supported for web messaging as well.
 Brands can offer web messaging by adding an engagement link from any location and through media including: social media sites, email, digital advertising, and more.
 Brands can use this link anywhere they want to engage with their consumers.
 When setting up an offsite engagement, brands create a URL that will refer consumers to web messaging.

+For more information on offsite engagements and how they are enabled, click here.

 **Screenshots**

 **Image 1:** Messaging engagement is available from the engagement type dropdown